nkgwer/SFT/readme.md

  The use of this software, even if advised of the possibility of such damage.

 This program is a Slow Fourier Transformer.
-This program run on python2.
+This program runs on python2.
-In order to Slow Fourier Transform (or SFT) your original periodical function, code a definition of the function in function.py.
-There are some of the example already created in function.py.
+In order to Slow Fourier Transform (or SFT) your original periodical function, code the the function in function.py.
+There are already some of the example created in function.py.
 You do not have to define the period of the function, however if you do not, program will ask you to input the period of the function everytime you run the program.
-After you defined your function, add name of the function in to list named names in function.py, then run SFT.py.
+After you defined your function, add name of the function into list named names, then run SFT.py.
 Program will ask you which function to SFT.
 If succeed, you will have graph.jpg in the same directory SFT.
 ////////////////////////////////////////////////////////////////////////////////////////